 How To Choose A CAP Barbell

 Choosing the right barbell isn’t something you should take lightly.
-The wrong barbell can be the difference between an amazing home gym setup, or one that barely gets the job done.
-Not knowing what you need can also mean wasting your money on high end barbells, while you could’ve bought something cheaper.
+The wrong barbell can be the difference between an amazing backyard gym setup, or one that barely gets the job done.
+Not knowing what you need can also mean wasting your money on high end barbells, while you could’ve bought a cheaper barbell.

 Choose Your Discipline

 As you probably realized, different disciplines require different barbells.
 So the first question you should ask yourself is what do you want the barbell for?
 Do you just wanna train like a bodybuilder?
-A powerlifter?
-Crossfit?
-Olympic weightlifting?
-Do military presses? or just deadlifts?
+Are you into powerlifting competition?
+Crossfit for women?
+Olympic lifting?
+Doing military presses?
+Or just doing deadlifts to measure your fitness level?

 Bodybuilders can get away with using the cheapest bars, they lift higher reps and use lighter loads, so they don’t need anything super strong.
 They also train in static lifts, so no need to worry about spinning sleeves here.